elixir-europe/rdmkit/pages/your_domain/proteomics.md

 ### Solutions
 {% tool "proteomics-standards-initiative" %} is a proteomics community-driven organisation providing several different controlled vocabularies, standard data formats, converter and validator software tools.
 The most important include:
-- Controlled vocabularies: PSI-MS, PSI-MI, XLMOD and sepCV, which are provided as OBO files.
+- Controlled vocabularies: {% tool "psi-ms" %}, {% tool "psi-mi" %}, and {% tool "xlmod" %}, which are provided as OBO files.
 - The Minimum Information About a Proteomics Experiment ([MIAPE](https://psidev.info/miape)) guidelines document.
 - [mzML](https://www.psidev.info/mzML)  - a standard format for encoding raw mass spectrometer output.
 - [mzIdentML](https://www.psidev.info/mzidentml) - a standard exchange format for peptides and proteins identified from mass spectra.
 - [mzQuantML](https://psidev.info/mzquantml) - a standard format that is intended to store the systematic description of workflows quantifying molecules (principally peptides and proteins) by mass spectrometry.
-- [mzTab](https://www.psidev.info/mztab) - a tab delimited text file format to report proteomics and metabolomics results.
+- [mzTab](https://www.psidev.info/mztab) - a tab-delimited text file format to report proteomics and metabolomics results.

 ## Processing and analysis of proteomics data